Applying for a development approval

 - baseline data gathered for the environmental impact assessment (or equivalent) for the development, including knowledge of ecosystem receptors at potential risk.

 For brownfields sites (existing developed areas, potentially contaminated sites), and for well-known and managed catchments or coastal zones, the regulator may have an existing conceptual model relevant to the waterways.
 Typically, some revision and potential collation of these conceptual models may occur through the environmental impact study review and development approval negotiations.

-stakeholder involvement throughout the environmental impact assessment may provide knowledge that can add to the conceptual model.
+Public and other stakeholder involvement throughout the environmental impact assessment may provide knowledge that can add to the conceptual model.

 Use the conceptual model to identify the key indicators for the pressures, stressors and ecosystem receptors that will need to be selected at Step 3 for use in a weight-of-evidence process for predicting and assessing impacts.

 As the proponent, you will need to engage with the regulator to identify the community values and more specific management goals (including level of protection) for the relevant waterways.
 The regulator will make the final decision.

 In some cases, jurisdictions may have already prescribed community values (and possibly management goals).